Whitney Phillips (author)

 Whitney Phillips is an American media studies scholar and author.
 She studies online misinformation.

-She is assistant professor in the Department of Communication and Rhetorical Studies at Syracuse University.
+She is assistant professor in the School of Journalism and Communication at the University of Oregon.

 Phillips received a BA in philosophy from Humboldt State University in 2004, a MFA in creative writing from Emerson College in 2007, and a PhD in English from the University of Oregon.